Skip to Content

 What Factors Affect Child Custody Decisions in San Diego?

 Child custody decisions are made with the child's best interests as the primary concern.
 Several factors are considered, including the child's age, health, emotional ties with each parent, and the ability of each parent to care for the child.
 San Diego courts also take into account any history of domestic violence or substance abuse.
 Custody arrangements can include joint or sole custody agreements and are often accompanied by visitation schedules that allow both parents meaningful involvement in their child's life.
-Custody disputes can be challenging, and having legal representation ensures that these sensitive matters are addressed thoroughly and fairly.
+Custody disputes can be challenging, and having legal representation helps ensure that these sensitive matters are addressed thoroughly and fairly.

 Additionally, San Diego courts may consider the child's own preferences if they are of sufficient age and maturity.
 Parents' willingness to facilitate communication and maintain a cooperative relationship can also impact custody decisions, as the court seeks to foster stable, supportive environments.
 Events such as a parent's relocation or changes in employment status may require a new legal evaluation to maintain the arrangement that serves the child's needs.